msorbaro/mavs-backend/README.md

 Make sure you run the backend before starting the frontend.

+### Calls Yet To Do
+* POST for writing new reviews
+* DELETE for something - idk what
+* Any other requests?
+You can add them here.

 ### Current API calls
 #### GET for basic information on a single company
  /api/companies/:name/info